omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Payment liquidity providers will never expose to any loss.
 Potential losses are only possible for AMM LPs who wish to use liquidity to earn trading fees.

 It is AMM LP's decision to offer a wider liquidity range to earn more trading fee, or a narrow liquidity range to be less exposed to potential impermanent losses.

-If the price fluctuates in a narrow space for a long time, then the impermanent losses are negligible compared to the profitble trading fees.
-If stock price rises or falls quickly out of the range, the impermanent loss will be relatively large, and no trading fee will be earned.

-LP's strategy could be sticking the liquidity to the price movement.
-It all depends on the liquidity provider's prediction to the future market trend.

 Expamples showing how impermanent loss happens and how much a loss could be can be found in [9,10].
 The follwoing graph and summary of losses compared to holding are from [10]: